ssashir06/muzero-http-service/README.md

 # MuZero http service

+## Purpose

+This program is created to use MuZero's game steps by another program.
+Mainly board games are supposed to be used.

+## Notices

 - This program provides http service to see MuZero's action.
 - This program uses [MuZero General](https://github.com/werner-duvaud/muzero-general/)'s code in a submodule's directory.
 - This program uses a code based on MuZero's one.